RobTrew/tree-tools/FoldingText 2 plugins and scripts/change document expansion level.ftplugin/README.md

-### Expand whole document more, Collapse whole document
+### Collapse whole document more, and Expand whole document more

 This plugin creates two keyboard shortcuts:
 - Collapse whole document one more level **⌘⌥-**